andrubrown/AWS-Flask-Image-Share/README.md

 ## Update Application before Deploying into Production

-In application.py, change the USE_S3 variable to True, and remove the following line:
+In application.py, change the USE_S3 variable to True.
+And remove the following line:

 ```
 application.debug = True